 If an opening occurs, the next candidate on the List will be contacted to determine if he/she is still interested in working for the City of Galesburg.
 The Commission, at its discretion may bypass a higher ranking candidate and appoint a lower ranking candidate if, in the Commission’s opinion, the lower ranking candidate is more qualified for the position and that candidate’s name appears within the top 5 percent of the names remaining on the list.
 The candidate is then subject to (in this order) satisfactorily passing a psychological examination, a polygraph test, background investigation and a medical examination (to include, but not limited to: vision, hearing and drug/narcotics testing) all paid for by the Commission.
 A conditional offer of employment shall be made prior to a candidate submitting to the psychological examination.

 All appointments to the Fire Department shall be considered probationary for 12 months, commencing when the firefighter first reports for work with the Department.
 Final Certification of probationary firefighters shall be subject to successful completion of the Certified Fire Fighter Basic Training Course as prescribed by the Illinois Fire Protection Personnel Standards and Education Board and license as an EMT-B within the prescribed probationary period.

 The current eligibility list is in effect through December 5, 2016.
-Testing will take place again in the fall of 2016.
-If you would like to be notified when testing will start, please email the Fire Secretary.
+Testing will take place on SATURDAY, SEPTEMBER 24, 2016.